andilge/Futai-Encoder-WS2811-ring/README.md

 - Solder

 ### Optional
-- For SMD components:
+- For SMD components and addressale LEDs:
   - A hot air soldering/re-flow station.
 However, the smallest parts are 0805 SMD components which can be soldered with a soldering iron.
 The LED's legs are very close together and easier to solder with hot air.
   - Solder paste
 - Tweezers
-- the famous IKEA cork coaster (Onderzetter) that gently takes up the heat of your soldering tools
+- The famous IKEA cork coaster (Onderzetter) that gently takes up the heat of your soldering tools